VALUING NATURE PROGRAMME - BUSINESS IMPACT CONFERENCE

 The 3 Round Table Reports, together with an Analysis and Options Paper, are available on the Valuing Nature Programme website here.

 An invitation-only High-Level Workshop took place on 12 February 2020 in London – in advance of the Business Impact Conference – to bring together the three sectors with relevant policy-makers and academics to further test the opportunity for, and to articulate, a new Natural Assets R&I Agenda.
-Workshop output was tabled for discussion at the Business Impact Conference.
+Workshop output was tabled for discussion at the Business Impact Conference and is incorporated in the Conference report (see link above).

 Business impact work under the Valuing Nature Programme (2014-19)